Programming Backpropagation with Reverse Handlers for Arrows: Overview

-The variable $x_0 : \typreal(n_{\inp})$ keeps an input vector, and the whole expression (of type $\typreal(n_{\out})$) respresents the output vector of the MLP.
-The constructor $\oprlinear^{\ell}_{nm} : \typeAbgMath{\typreal(n)} \opto \typeBbgMath{\typreal(m)}$ is an {\em algebraic operation} (hereafter called {\em operation} and written in red).
-It is a symbolic entity without any concrete behavior.
+The constructor $\opFC{\ell} : \typeAbgMath{\typreal(n)} \opto \typeBbgMath{\typreal(m)}$ for $\loctyp{\ell}{(n,m)}$ is an {\em algebraic operation}---hereafter we call it \emph{operation} and write it in red.
+It symbolically represents a fully connected layer referring to the matrix stored at $\ell$.
+We note that it has no concrete behavior yet.
+The variable $x_0 : \typreal(n_{\inp})$ keeps an input vector, and the whole expression (of type $\typreal(n_{\out})$) represents the output vector of the MLP.
 The above program thus abstractly describes the structure of the MLP with three layers.
-Its behavior will be implemented by handlers, which we describe in the next section.
+At this stage, the program specifies only the architecture through operations.
+What remains is to supply, for each operation, concrete local behavior from which the behavior of the whole computation is induced.